-G. 10.
-Arborists Documentation and Compliance Checklist - Prior to any occupation certificate
+G. 8.
+Arborists Documentation and Compliance Checklist - Prior to any occupation certificate a) A record of the condition of trees to be retained prior to and throughout development.

 Before the issue of any occupation certificate, the project arborist must provide written certification that all tree protection measures and construction techniques relevant to this consent have been implemented.
 Documentation for each site visit must include: